nnellans/bicep-guide/README.md

 5. [Outputs](README.md#5-outputs)

 # 1. targetScope
-- You can only have 1 targetScope entry at the top of your file
+- You can only have 1 `targetScope` entry at the top of your file
 - It can be set to 1 of 4 options, all listed below
 - This specifies the level at which all of the resources in this Bicep file will be deployed
 - This line is optional.
-If you omit it, the default value of 'resourceGroup' is used
+If you omit it, the default value of `resourceGroup` is used

 ```bicep
 targetScope = 'resourceGroup'